devowlio/wp-changelog/plugins/real-physical-media.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+## 1.3.25 (2021-05-17)

+### chore

+* compatibility with latest antd version
+* migarte loose mode to compiler assumptions
+* prettify code to new standard
+* revert update of typedoc@0.20.x as it does not support monorepos yet
+* update dependencies for safe major version bumps
+* upgrade dependencies to latest minor version

+### ci

+* move type check to validate stage

 ## 1.3.24 (2021-05-14)

 **Note:** Version bump only for package @devowl-wp/real-physical-media